Relative p-adic Hodge theory, II: Imperfect period rings: Applications to pseudocoherent sheaves

 To deduce (b), we use an argument modeled on \cite[Theorem~4.4.3]{kpx}.
 In light of (a), we may invoke \cite[Lemma~4.1.5]{kpx} to reduce to the case where $Y$ is a single $K$-rational point.
-As in (a), we reduce to the case where $K$ is perfectoid, $X = \Spa(A,A^+)$ is the base of a ramified toric tower, and the unique point of $Y$ maps to the origin in $\Spa(K\{T_1,\dots,T_n\},K^+\{T_1,\dots,T_n\})$.
-By Theorem~\ref{T:functor to log}(c,d), we may realize $\calF$ as an effective pseudocoherent $\Gamma$-module $M$ over $A_\psi$ and compute its cohomology as the $\Gamma$-cohomology of $M$, and similarly after base extension to $Y$.
-We may now realize the base extension from $X$ to $Y$ in a series of $n$ steps by reducing modulo $T_1,\dots,T_n$ in succession.
-At each step, we may use the uniformity aspect of (a) and Lemma~\ref{L:lift action1} to reduce to the case where $M$ is a projective $A_\psi$-module.
-Then the desired comparison becomes tautologous because $M$ is flat over $A$. \end{proof} \begin{cor} Suppose that $K$ is pro-coherent.
+At this point, we may assume that $K$ is perfectoid and $X$ is affinoid, and then appeal to Theorem~\ref{T:algebraic pullback} to conclude. \end{proof} \begin{cor} Suppose that $K$ is pro-coherent.
 Let $X$ be a proper rigid space over $K$ and choose $\calF \in \calC_X$.
 Then the $K$-vector spaces $H^i(X_{\proet}, \calF)$ are finite-dimensional for all $i \geq 0$.
-(For $i=0$, we may drop the condition on $K$.) \end{cor} \begin{proof} Combine Theorem~\ref{T:torsion coherent cohomology} with Kiehl's finiteness theorem for cohomology of coherent sheaves \cite{kiehl-finiteness}, noting that the categories of coherent sheaves on $X$ and $X_{\et}$ coincide (e.g., by Theorem~\ref{T:refined Kiehl} plus Corollary~\ref{C:refined Kiehl}) and have the same cohomology (by Theorem~\ref{T:pseudocoherent acyclicity} and Corollary~\ref{C:pseudocoherent etale acyclicity}, or see \cite[Proposition~3.2.5]{dejong-vanderput} which also applies to nonreduced rigid spaces). \end{proof}
+(For $i=0$, we may drop the condition on $K$.) \end{cor} \begin{proof} Combine Theorem~\ref{T:torsion coherent cohomology} with Kiehl's finiteness theorem for cohomology of coherent sheaves \cite{kiehl-finiteness}, noting that the categories of coherent sheaves on $X$ and $X_{\et}$ coincide (e.g., by Theorem~\ref{T:refined Kiehl} plus Theorem~\ref{T:refined Kiehl etale}) and have the same cohomology (by Theorem~\ref{T:pseudocoherent acyclicity} and Theorem~\ref{T:pseudocoherent etale acyclicity}, or see \cite[Proposition~3.2.5]{dejong-vanderput} which also applies to nonreduced rigid spaces). \end{proof}

 \begin{cor} Suppose that $K$ is pro-coherent.
 For any $\calF \in \calC_X$, there exists a Zariski closed, nowhere Zariski dense subspace $Z$ of $X$ such that on $X \setminus Z$, for $i \geq 0$, the sheaf $R^i \nu_{\proet *} \calF$ of $\calO_X$-modules is locally finite free and its formation commutes with arbitrary base extension.
 (For $i=0$, we may drop the condition on $K$.) \end{cor} \begin{proof} By Theorem~\ref{T:torsion coherent cohomology}(a), the sheaves $R^i \nu_{\proet *} \calF$ are coherent for all $i$ and zero for $i$ sufficiently large.
 We may choose $Z$ so that $X \setminus Z$ is smooth.
 By Theorem~\ref{T:make projective}, we may enlarge $Z$ so that on $X \setminus Z$, the sheaf $\calF$ is locally finite free over $\widehat{\calO}_X$; by a similar argument using Fitting ideals (as in the proof of Lemma~\ref{L:localize to projective}), we may ensure that the sheaves $R^i \nu_{\proet *} \calF$ are locally finite free.
 By Theorem~\ref{T:torsion coherent cohomology}(b), their formation then commutes with arbitrary base extension. \end{proof}